NCI-Agency/anet/docs/INSTALL.md

         type: wms
         url: "https://www.gebco.net/data_and_products/gebco_web_services/web_map_service/mapserv"
         options:
-          layer: GEBCO_LATEST
+          layers: GEBCO_LATEST
           format: "image/png"
 ```
 As can be seen from the example above, the entries `pinned_ORGs`, `non_reporting_ORGs`, `countries`, `principa_countries`, `ranks` and `domainNames` are lists of values; the others are simple key/value pairs.
 The values in the `pinned_ORGs` and `non_reporting_ORGs` lists should match the shortName field of organizations in the database.
 The key/value pairs are mostly used as deployment-specific labels for fields in the user interface.

 # How to enable SSL
-Below is a subset from the complete Dropwizard Documentation that can be found here: http://www.dropwizard.io/1.0.5/docs/manual/core.html#ssl
+Below is a subset from the complete Dropwizard Documentation that can be found here: https://www.dropwizard.io/1.3.5/docs/manual/core.html#ssl

 SSL support is built into Dropwizard.
 You will need to provide your own java keystore, which is outside the scope of this document (keytool is the command you need, and Jetty’s documentation can get you started).
 There is a test keystore you can use in the Dropwizard example project.